Home » Home Decor » 6 Clever Outdoor Entertaining Ideas for a Low Country Boil

 close up of table decorations for low country boil outdoor entertaining ideas with red vintage stemware, ball jar glasses with fresh cut flowers, white dinner plates, red linen napkins, utensils on farmhouse table with red and white checkered table cloth, brown craft paper in the garden.

-Because I love a cozy table with lots of pretty layers, I added some basic brown craft paper like THIS as the table runner.
-Using craft paper adds a casual touch and makes clean-up a breeze!
+Because I love a cozy table with lots of pretty layers, I added some basic brown craft paper as the table runner.
+Using craft paper adds a casual touch and helps make clean-up a breeze!

 table decorating ideas for low country boil with red checkered tablecloth, brown craft paper, fresh cut flowers, white dinner plates, red linen napkins and red vintage stemware on a farmhouse table in the garden with green fence